Ethyn-N/CritterCalls/README.md

 ## Getting Started

+### Using the APK File with Android Emulator

+1. **Extract the Zip File:**
+   - Extract the contents of the provided zip file to a directory on your local machine.

+2. **Install the App:**
+   - Locate the APK file in the extracted directory.
+   - Drag and drop the APK file into your Android emulator.

+### Using the APK File with a Physical Android Device

+1. **Extract the Zip File:**
+   - Extract the contents of the provided zip file to a directory on your local machine.

+2. **Copy APK to Android via USB:**
+   - Link your Android handset to the PC via a USB cable.
+   - Copy and paste the APK file from your computer to your Android folder.

+3. **Install the App on your Phone:**
+   - Open your "My Files" app on your Android handset.
+   - Under the Categories section, you should see the APK Installation files.
+Select it, and it should show you the Critter-Calls.apk.
+   - Download the app to your Android handset.
+A pop-up will appear stating that the app is unsafe and blocked as Play Protect doesn't recognize the app's developers.
+   - Click on the "More details" dropdown and click "Install anyway."

+### Using the Android Project

 1. **Extract the Zip File:**
    - Extract the contents of the provided zip file to a directory on your local machine.